synthesisASU/TorroidalFlows/readme.md

 ### Axes Enable
 When on, the X, Y, and Z axes are drawn in the scene for visual reference.
 (X is Red, Y is Green, Z is Blue)

-## Tracer Parameters

-### point_size
-The diameter that will be used when drawing the tracers onscreen.

-### tracer_color
-The color the tracers will be drawn in.

-### X Position
-The position of tracer particle starting positions on the X axis

-### Y Position
-The position of tracer particle starting positions on the Y axis

-### Z Position
-The position of tracer particle starting positions on the Z axis

-### Tracer Enable
-Determines whether to draw a preview of the current tracer starting position

-### Add Point
-Press this button to add a tracer to the simulation (or by pressing space on the keyboard)

-### Clear Tracers
-Removes all uses added tracers.